DadaTree/OshoP/packages/inference/README.md

 ## Usage

 ❗**Important note:** Using an API key is optional to get started, however you will be rate limited eventually.
-Join [Hugging Face](https://huggingface.co/jo
+Join [Hugging Face](https://huggingface.co/join) and then visit [access tokens](https://huggingface.co/settings/tokens) to generate your API key for **free**.

+Your